|Alex Alí Méndez Díaz|

 • Quintana Roo (administrative)

-As to Chiapas, Jalisco and Puebla, whose bans were terminated by the Supreme Court, here's what happened: When any law is passed in Mexico and takes effect, there is a 30-day window for certain governmental entities to challenge the law with an "action of unconstitutionality" at the Supreme Court.
-What Chiapas, Jalisco and Puebla did is make some changes to their marriage laws, unrelated to marriage equality, and the revised paragraphs also included existing man-woman language.
+As to Chiapas, Jalisco, Nuevo León and Puebla, whose bans were terminated by the Supreme Court, here's what happened: When any law is passed in Mexico and takes effect, there is a 30-day window for certain governmental entities to challenge the law with an "action of unconstitutionality" at the Supreme Court.
+What Chiapas, Jalisco, Nuevo León and Puebla did is make some changes to their marriage laws, unrelated to marriage equality, and the revised paragraphs also included existing man-woman language.
 The revisions qualified as "new" laws that could be challenged during the 30 days after they took effect.
-The National Human Rights Commission filed actions of unconstitutionality against the man-woman language and the SCJN struck down the three states' bans in separate rulings in 2016 and 2017.
+The National Human Rights Commission filed actions of unconstitutionality against the man-woman language and the SCJN struck down the four states' bans in separate rulings in 2016, 2017 and 2019.
 The states likely were unaware they were setting up their same-sex-marriage bans for strikedown.

 Going forward, it is likely that additional state legislatures will pass marriage equality and that officials in additional states will stop enforcing their unconstitutional bans by administrative fiat.
-In addition to the coming Nuevo León ruling, there also is a chance some states' bans could be terminated by the Supreme Court via a different procedure.
+There also is a chance some states' bans could be terminated by the Supreme Court via a different procedure.

 That could happen if officials in a given state repeatedly appeal amparo cases to a federal appeals court and lose five times in a row (they would always lose because of the 2015 ruling), which would create jurisprudence against that state's marriage ban.
 If the appellate court then forwarded the results to the SCJN, the SCJN could move against that state's legislature and make it repeal its ban.
 (For several states, some of the five necessary appellate rulings already happened during and after the litigation that led to the 2015 Supreme Court ruling.)